Cognitive Approaches to Second Language Acquisition

 Developing semantic networks and language proficiency of Dutch L1 and L2 children

-In this study the relation between deep word knowledge (or knowledge of semantic relations between words) and reading comprehension is investigated in both L1 and L2 children.
+In this study the relation between deep word knowledge (specifically knowledge of semantic relations between words) and reading comprehension is investigated in L1 and L2 children.
 Contact T. Spätgens for more information.

 An investigation into the development of reading and writing in Dutch by native and non-native at-risk students in grades 7-9.
 Contact M. Trapman for more information.